IBM/AMLPipelineBase.jl/README.md

 ### Installation

-AutoMLPipeline is in the Julia Official package registry.
+AMLPBase is in the Julia Official package registry.
 The latest release can be installed at the Julia prompt using Julia's package management which is triggered by pressing `]` at the julia prompt: